 Pearce & Hurst

 Great grandfather Henry Edward Pearce (1843-1927), was apparently an accountant.
 However in Brixton, London, at the time of the 1871 Census, he worked as a warehouseman, before going to live in Moss Side, Lancashire at the time of the 1881 Census; and shortly after that he went to Toronto, Canada, with all his family except his oldest son, my grandfather John William Ernest, who was by then at Oxford.
 I give below the 1881 Census return for his household in Moss Side.
-I believe that J W E was Head Boy at Manchester Grammar School (not checked), so perhaps it was his schooling that took the family from Brixton to Moss Side.
+JWE P was the Head Boy at Manchester Grammar School, so very likely it was his schooling that took the family from Brixton to Moss Side.

 Henry’s father, James Pearce, was an undertaker when he married in 1828, and a schoolmaster when Henry was born in 1843.
 His wife was Priscilla Pearce, born Callaway – Henry’s parents are shown in the first two photos below.
 Henry’s wife Harriet (Hattie), shown bottom right, was the daughter of James Hurst, a grocer who had a shop at 21 Broad Street Bristol in 1844.
 James’s wife Georgina (shown top right) was born a Buckland.
 Both the Hursts and the Pearces were from Bristol, but I haven’t found them yet in any census before 1881: by that time Georgina, a widow, was living with her daughter Annie, who was a watchmaker and jeweller (with 3 men and 4 apprentices) in St James Parish, Bristol; and James and Priscilla were living with their daughter Priscilla, who was head of a boarding school at Woodchester, Stroud.
 Women in both families, it seems, had a head for business.